Introduction

 Today we will be making maps that can be published on the internet.

-The process of publishing the map is actually quite straight forward, however, the cartographic principles we use do change somewhat.
-Up to this point, we have had a great deal of control over how our maps are viewed: we have been able to pick the paper size, we have been able to set the scale, and have been able to adjust the position of the elements carefully to avoid overlap.
-However, as we enter the world of web mapping we no longer get to know what screen size the user will have, the user gets to choose the zoom level, and position.
+The process of publishing the map is fairly straightforward, however, the cartographic principles we use are a little bit different.
+Up to this point, we have had a great deal of control over how our maps are viewed: we have been able to choose the paper size, set the scale, and carefully adjust the position of the elements to avoid overlap.
+However, as we enter the world of web mapping, we no longer get to know what screen size the user will have.
+The user gets to choose the zoom level and position.
 It then becomes our job as cartographers to use the tools we have to make the display as robust as possible to clearly communicate with users regardless of how they view our web map.

 https://arc.gis.unbc.ca/portal/apps/mapviewer/index.html?webmap=bc5abed9cd044294882703e918c6419a#